-The term 'Loan-to-Value-Ratio (LTV)' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Loan-to-Value-Ratio (LTV)' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Loan to Value Ratio is commonly known by its acronym LTV.
 This loan to value ratio states the total value of the first mortgage against the full real estate property’s appraised value.
 The formula for figuring this ratio is simply the amount of the loan divided by the property value.
 It is expressed as a percent.
 So if a borrower is seeking $180,000 with which to buy a $200,000 house, then the Loan to Value Ratio is ninety percent.

 The loan to value ratio proves to be among the most critical risk factors that lenders consider when they are deciding whether to qualify borrowers for a mortgage loan on a house.
 The dangers of a default occurring most influence the loan officers in their lending decisions.
 The chances of an institution having to take a hit in a foreclosure procedure only goes up as the dollar amount of the property equity goes down.
 Because of this, as the Loan to Value ratio goes up, the qualification tests for many mortgage programs get significantly stricter.
 Some lenders will insist on a borrower who comes with a high loan to value ratio on the property in question to purchase mortgage insurance.
 This safe guards the lender from any default realized by the borrower, but it also raises the mortgage’s total costs.